-The Jøtul F 55 V2 is approved for installation in manufactured mobile homes provided the following requirements are met:
+The Jøtul F 55 is approved for installation in manufactured mobile homes provided the following requirements are met:

-- All chimney components, including chimney sections, supports, spark arrestor, etc., shall comply with the Standard for Factory-built Chimneys for Residential Type and Building Heating Appliances, UL 103 and/or CAN/ ULC-S629 Standard for 650°C Factory-built Chimneys. - 2.
-The chimney shall be attached directly to the stove and extend at least 3 ft. above the roof.
-Termination must be at least 2 ft. (o.6m) above the hightest elevation of any part of the mobile home within 10 ft.. - 3.
-In order to allow for transportation of the mobile home, the chimney termination shall be readily removed at or below an elevation of 13.5 ft. above ground level and reinstalled without use of special tools or instructions. - 4.
-A spark arrester must be installed at the termination.
+1. All chimney components, including chimney sections, supports, spark arrestor, etc., shall comply with the Standard for Factory-built Chimneys for Residential Type and Building Heating Appliances, UL 103 and/or CAN/ULC-S629 Standard for 650°C Factory-built Chimneys.

+2. The chimney shall be attached directly to the stove and extend at least 3 ft.
+(0.9m) above the roof.
+Termination must be at least 2 ft.
+(0.6m) above the hightest elevation of any part of the mobile home within 10 ft.
+(3m).

+3. In order to allow for transportation of the mobile home, the chimney termination shall be readily removed at or below an elevation of 13.5 ft.
+(4.1 m) above ground level and reinstalled without use of special tools or instructions.

+4. A spark arrester must be installed at the termination.
 The net free area of the arrester above the chimney outlet must not be less than four times the net area of the chimney outlet, and the vertical height of the arrester must not be less than one-half the diameter of the chimney flue.
-Openings shall not permit the passage of a sphere having a diameter larger than 1/2", and shall permit the passage of a sphere having a diameter of 3/8". - 5.
-Direct connection of the stove to an outside air source is required.
-Use Outside Air Kit #158208.
+Openings shall not permit the passage of a sphere having a diameter larger than 1/2" (12.7 mm), and shall permit the passage of a sphere having a diameter of 3/8" (9.6 mm).

+5. Direct connection of the stove to an outside air source is required.
+Use Outside Air Kit 157440.
 Do not substitute any other connection method or device.
 See Appendix, Section 7.0.
-Duct termination must not be installed at a level that is higher than the air inlet located at the bottom of the stove. - 6.
-The stove must be secured to the mobile home floor.
+Duct termination must not be installed at a level that is higher than the air inlet located at the bottom of the stove.

+6. The stove must be secured to the mobile home floor.
 Use Floor Bracket Kit 157321.

-See fig. 25, pg.
-23. - 7.
-When the chimney exits the mobile home at a location other than through the roof and exits at a point 7 ft. or less above the ground level, a guard or other method of enclosing the chimney must be provided at the point of exit for a height up to 7 ft.
-Openings of this chimney guard shall not permit penetration of a 3/4 in. diameter rod or contact with the chimney by a 1/2 inch diameter rod inserted through the opening a distance of 4 inches. - 8.
-Provision must be made for electrical grounding of the chimney, chimney connector, and stove in accordance with local building codes.
+7. When the chimney exits the mobile home at a location other than through the roof, and exits at a point 7 ft.
+(2.1 m) or less above the ground level, a guard or other method of enclosing the chimney, must be provided at the point of exit for a height up to 7 ft.
+Openings of this chimney guard shall not permit penetration of a 3/4 in.
+(19.1 mm) diameter rod, or contact with the chimney by a 1/2 inch (12.7 mm) diameter rod inserted through the opening a distance of 4 inches (102 mm).

+8. Provision must be made for electrical grounding of the chimney, chimney connector, and stove in accordance with local building codes.